Date of event: Tuesday 6th June 2017

 Both will take place in the Race HQ, Cubert Village Hall, a short walk from the 2 parking fields.
 The limited parking space available at the Hall is strictly reserved for designated race officials and disabled drivers.

-Last year, nearly 600 finished the race – will we surpass that figure in 2015?
+Last year, 717 finished the race – will we surpass that figure in 2017?
+With 750 entries, it is highly likely we will.

 It is a two-lap, gently undulating course.
 The difference in height between the start, located in the village, and the finish in the farmer’s field is approximately 50 feet (lower).